Born Folkestone, UK, 1966. Lives and works in London.

-Jyll Bradley’s installations, drawings and sculptures draw upon aspects of minimalism to express a personal engagement with identity and place.
+Jyll Bradley’s installations, films, drawings and sculptures bring together the formal vigour of Minimalism with a highly personal exploration of identity and place.
 Light is an important protagonist in her practice, and she talks of using it to ‘bring things into the present’.
-Her work often combines craftsmanship with industrial fabrication through dynamic pairings of materials from different art histories or traditions – for instance Edge-Lit Plexiglas with re-purposed timber or fluorescent paint on vintage carbon paper.
-In doing so she invites reflection on aspects of self, time and environment.
+Her work combines craftsperson-ship with industrial fabrication through dynamic pairings of materials from different art histories or traditions – for instance fluorescent Edge-Lit Plexiglas with re-purposed timber.